Zegna, Estee Lauder see calm markets after stormy 2013

-MILAN (Reuters) - Upmarket menswear maker Ermenegildo Zegna and U.S. cosmetics group Estee Lauder expect the luxury goods sector to regain vigor after another difficult year in Europe in 2013.
+MILAN, Nov 13 (Reuters) - Upmarket menswear maker Ermenegildo Zegna and U.S. cosmetics group Estee Lauder expect the luxury goods sector to regain vigour after another difficult year in Europe in 2013.

 Family-owned Zegna and Estee Lauder are among luxury goods makers that have been shielded from the worst of the economic troubles in Europe by sales in growing markets such as China, India and Latin America.